corbinisme/BibleCal/README.md

 # BibleCal
-A gulp based Drupal 9 theme
+A gulp powered Drupal 9 theme based off of the Boostrap 3 theme